 RANGE - rotary switch with seven detent positions, used to select one of six ranges or TEST mode.
-Range selections are 10, 25, 50, 100, 200 and 300 nautical miles.
+Range selections are 10, 25, 50, 100, 200 and 300 nautical miles (the simulator does not support multiple ranges, so a fixed range of 15 nautical miles is used).
 The TEST mode provides a special test pattern in which all colours are displayed.
 In TEST mode the range selection is automatically 100 nautical miles, gain is set to the preset level and transmitter energy is switched into a dummy load.
+When changing range, you will see an ACQUIRING WX DATA message while the data is populated.